aruanoguate/gitflow-in-azure-devops/README.md

 git ffs <feature-name>
 ```

-You can publish a feature branch to `develop` by running any of the below commands on a checked out feature branch, which will create a *pull request* on the server:
+When you're done with your changes, you can publish the branch to `develop` by running any of the below commands on a checked out feature branch, this will create a *pull request* on the server:
 ```console
 git flow.feature.publish
 git ffp